Leveraging Quantum-Based Architectures for Robust Diagnostics: Kidney Disease Diagnosis using Quantum-Oriented Techniques

-After two layers of the first convolutional layer (the ansatz described above), the output is fed into a quantum pooling layer \cite{hur2022}, with parameterized $Z$ and $X$ rotation gates, where the number of qubits is reduced by half, keeping only the even-numbered qubits.
+More specifically, after angle encoding, the qubits are passed into an ansatz composed of an architecture with $15$ parameters utilizing $U_3(\theta, \phi, \lambda) = R_z(\phi) \, R_x(-\tfrac{\pi}{2}) \, R_z(\theta) \, R_x(\tfrac{\pi}{2}) \, R_z(\lambda)$, as well as $R_y$ and $R_z$ rotation gates~\cite{mahmud2024quantum}.
+The ansatz is used as the quantum convolutional layer for the hybrid QCNN model.
+The ansatz is applied to each even-numbered qubit and its neighboring qubit.
+For example, if the input was $8$ qubits, the physical pairs would be: ($(0, 7)$, $(0, 1)$, $(2, 3)$, $(4, 5)$, $(6, 7)$).
+The same is repeated for the odd-numbered qubits and its neighboring qubits, visualized as physical pairs ($(1, 2)$ $(3, 4)$, $(5, 6)$).
+Applying the ansatz to each pairing establishes quantum entanglement.
+This convolutional layer is repeated two times and the output is fed into a quantum pooling layer with parameterized $Z$ and $X$ rotation gates, where the number of qubits is reduced by half, keeping only the even-numbered qubits.
 After pooling, the remaining qubits go into the first interaction layer~\cite{mahmud2024quantum}, which uses Toffoli gates to establish three-qubit interactions and create entanglement between the qubits.